I apologize I’ve been a bit MIA lately, but I can assure you I have a good reason. I’m writing a novel!

 2. Writing is not a linear thing.

 My story came to me as a vision of a single scene.
-Then another scene appeared that occurred days later in the storyline.
-Then a character showed up.
-Then another one.
+Then another scene appeared that occurs days later in the storyline.
+After that, a character showed up.
+And then another one.
 Then the first character went MIA for a while.
-Then the plot twist showed up.
+Shortly after, the plot twist showed up.
 And from there, each of the gaps filled in.
 The back-story started to materialize.
 I found the motivation of one character and it directly contradicted the motivation of another.